Key Takeaways

 The regulation seems straightforward, but the application is where tribes get into trouble.
 A management contract isn't just a document labeled "Management Contract."
 It's any agreement giving a non-tribal party significant operational control over gaming—even if it's called a consulting agreement, a services agreement, or a development deal.

 The lesson is that anything involving third-party operational involvement in gaming deserves careful analysis before signature, not after NIGC starts asking questions.
+Attorneys who practice regularly in tribal court and understand tribal sovereignty can help structure these arrangements properly from the start.

 What the Licensing Requirements Actually Require